 In this chapter we examine the different demographics of the region and compare how much future 2026-2029 TIP project funding each demographic receives and a visual representation of these projects.
-The demographics are broken down into 6 categories, utilizing 2019-2025 ACS 5-year estimates, they include: elderly (individuals 65 and older), carless households, birth rate, marriage rate, minority and low-income individuals.
+The demographics are broken down into 6 categories, utilizing 2019-2025 American Community Survey (ACS) 5-year estimates, they include: elderly (individuals 65 and older), carless households, birth rate, marriage rate, minority, individuals with disabilities, and low-income individuals.